rtadarsh229/AutoCF/README.md

 # Other Requirements
 - This script assumes that Sublime Text 3 command line interface is intalled at C:\Program Files\Sublime Text 3\subl.exe If Sublime Text 3 is installed at other location, modify the script at line 52.

+# Some more stuff
+ This script can only grab testcases from Codeforces open on Google Chrome.
+Support for other sites and browsers may be added later.

+ If you find anything broken, feel free to contribute ❤️